bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:14:22

 I thought it was hilarious.
-I thought that people got bent out of shape in terms of the activation of her taproot was like the most ridiculous thing I'd ever seen because it's the least, to me, it's the least substantive part of the proposal.
+I thought that people got bent out of shape in terms of the activation of her taproot was the most ridiculous thing I'd ever seen because it's the least, to me, it's the least substantive part of the proposal.
 It's like, and so it almost, it felt to me like contrived.

 NVK: 01:14:39

 No, I mean, I was angry about the activation.
-I am, I'm being very like open here.
+I am, I'm being very open here.
 The activation was annoying me.
 I did not like the way it was kind of like it felt shoved through.
 The package I had no issues with.
-I mean, I always found important for Bitcoin to have a second cryptographic primitive in case the other one breaks.
+I mean, I always found it important for Bitcoin to have a second cryptographic primitive in case the other one breaks.
 So like, ready to go kind of thing.

 Sjors Provoost: 01:14:59